Live permanently in the UK

 You have a right to live in the UK if any of the following is true:

 - you’re a British citizen (which includes nationals of the Channel Islands or Isle of Man)

 - you have pre-settled or settled status through the EU Settlement Scheme

 - you have indefinite leave to enter or remain in the UK (ILR)

 - you have a residence document

 - you’re exempt from immigration control

-You need a Returning Resident visa to come back to live in the UK if you were previously settled (given ‘indefinite leave to enter or remain’) and you’ve been away for more than 2 years.
-Your dependants (partner and children under 18) need to apply separately for a Returning Resident visa if they’re eligible.
+You need a Returning Resident visa to come back to live in the UK if you were previously settled (given ‘indefinite leave to enter or remain’) and you’ve been away for more than two years.
+Your dependents (partner and children under 18) need to apply separately for a Returning Resident visa if they’re eligible.

 Find out how to access healthcare in the UK here.